Engage Students Differently

 Unlock students’ potential by developing skills for the future, such as critical and creative thinking, and ethical and intercultural understanding.
 PICA’s exhibitions foster empathy and acceptance of diverse identities.
 Our activities for students are designed to foster resilience, confidence, self-awareness and social connections.
 Students can express themselves in the PICA Hub using free art materials in creative activities to inspire and empower.

-Connect with the curriculum
+Connect with the Curriculum

 Excursions to PICA support students to learn about specific content in the Australian Visual Arts curriculum, while extending learning across The Arts, Languages, HASS and Technologies curriculum.
 During gallery visits, students explore and respond to ways that: